matthieugomez/benchmark-stata-r/README.md

 # Benchmarks

 ## Results
-This page compares the speed of R and Stata for typical data analysis on randomly generated datasets (see below) of 50 Mo, 500 Mo, and 5 Go.
-The graph below shows the results for the 500MB dataset (corresponding to 1e7 observations).
+This page compares the speed of R and Stata for typical data analysis.
+Instructions are runned on randomly generated datasets of 50 Mo, 500 Mo, and 5 Go.
+For each data operation, I use the fatest command available in each language (to the best of my knowledge).
+For instance, I use `fastxtile` instead of `xtile` in Stata.
+Similarly, I use the package `data.table` in R. The graph below shows the results for the 500MB dataset (corresponding to 1e7 observations).

 <img class = "img-responsive"  src="/output/1e7.png" />

 ### loading data
-R is faster than ten times faster than Stata to read `.csv` (using the data.table command `fread` vs the Stata commands `insheet`.
+R is ten times faster than Stata to read `.csv` (using the data.table command `fread` vs the Stata commands `insheet`).
 However, when reading or saving data in proprietary format (`.dta` for Stata and `.rds` for R), Stata is more than ten times faster.

 ### manipulating data
 The package `data.table` is 10x faster than Stata for the principal commands of data cleaning: sorting, applying functions within groups, reshaping, joining multiple datasets.
+Moreover, the difference grows with the dataset size.
+The difference mostly reflects the fact that data.table uses more efficient algorithms than the ones used in Stata 13.

 ### estimating models
 R is much slower than Stata to estimate linear models (even using specialized packages such as `biglm` or `speedlm`).
-I don't really understand why - one reason may be that Stata `reg` is multi threaded.
-Another reason may be that variables need to be converted to matrix first in R.

-That being said, for models with high dimensional fixed effect(s), `felm` is faster than the corresponding Stata commands (`areg/reghdfe)`.
+It may come from a variety of reasons: Stata is multi threaded, Stata datasets are in row major order while R datasets are in column major orders.
+That being said, for models with high dimensional fixed effect(s), `felm` is faster than the corresponding Stata commands `areg/reghdfe`.
+This difference reflects the fact that `reghdfe` is written in Mata while `felm` is partly written in C.

-### conclusion
-In conclusion, R is an order of magnitude faster than Stata for common data analysis, and the difference grows with the dataset size.
-The difference reflects the fact that certain R packages use more efficient C++ algorithms than the ones used in Stata 13.

-The dataset and the code I used to produce these graphs are available below.

 ## Code